vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 **redmine.sh**: this is name of script.

-**Note:-** Before run your script match your path which is locate after -v
+**Note:** Before run your script match your path which is locate after -v

 **Add this content in redmine.sh file**
 ```